fionnbharra/literally/README.md

 awesome
 =============

-A browser plugin that replaces occurrences of the word 'awesome' with 'grand'.
+A browser plugin that replaces occurrences of the word 'awesome' with 'pooo pee poo peee'.
-That's grand.
+That's pooo pee poo peee.

 Installation
 ------------